Lawrence Park Collegiate Institute

-Lawrence Park Collegiate Institute (Lawrence Park CI, LPCI, "LP", or Lawrence Park) is a semestered, public high school institution with over 1,267 students enrolled.
+Lawrence Park Collegiate Institute is a semestered, public high school institution with over 1,267 students enrolled.
 The school is located in Toronto, Ontario, Canada.
 It teaches grades 9 through 12 and is operated and governed by the Toronto District School Board.
 Until 1998, the school was part of the former Toronto Board of Education.

 The school is located in the Lytton Park neighbourhood.
 The majority of students come from the surrounding Bedford Park, Lytton Park, North Toronto, and Lawrence Park areas.
 The closest TTC subway station is Lawrence station.

 History

 Lawrence Park Collegiate was founded in 1936.
 Charles W. Robb was the school's first principal and went on to become the Superintendent of Secondary Education for Toronto.
-The front entrance was built with Beaux-Arts elements.

-Sports

-There are over 50 athletic clubs that wear the Panther colours of blue and gold.
-In recent years Lawrence Park has won TDSB Championships in Swimming, (boys and girls), Cross Country, Curling (girls), Ice Hockey (girls), Soccer (boys and girls), Track and Field, Tennis, Volleyball, Alpine Skiing (boys and girls) and Snowboarding.

-In March 2016 both the girls' Curling team and the girls' Hockey team won OFSAA championships.

-In 2018 Lawrence Park CI were the OFSAA Girls’ AAA soccer champions.